MubasharRafique/healthcaresolutions/README.md

           3- GetConfiguration
              Get configuration settings from database like file location, timer value, logs file location etc

        - SQLManager class has 2 function
            Both are generic methods using it read or write into into database.can be reused for other tables

+     require "How to deploy service"